69th General Assembly of the International Council

 20th of April, Thursday

-18:30 - Reception & Council Dinner (by invitation only - Senate, Palais du Luxembourg “Salons de Boffrand” (Dress Code: “Hunters elegant”))
+Invitation only – Senate, Palais du Luxembourg Dress Code: “Hunters Elegant”-

 Day 1